Sara-Sundin/SizeMeApp/README.md

 </details>

 ### Mockup SizeMeApp Access
-The SizeMeApp button in your dashboard is currently a mockup for future development.
+The SizeMeApp button in the dashboard is currently a mockup for future development.

 ![SizeMeApp Access](assets/images_readme/enter_application_tablet.jpg)